brightspot/react-examples/cors-configuration/README.md

 **Access to fetch at 'http://localhost/graphql/delivery/cors-configuration' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.**

-This is a common error that usually happens when a server and a front-end application are hosted on different domains but the domain the front-end application is hosted on, has not been added to the servers' allowed origins list.
+This is a common error that occurs when a server and a front-end application are hosted on different domains and the front-end application’s domain has not been added to the server’s allowed origins list.

-There are two ways two fix this with Brightspot, either the development side or via the local [Brightspot]('http://localhost/cms') instance.
+There are two ways two fix this with Brightspot:

+1. Programmatically, editing the JS classes files.
+2. Editorially, via the local [Brightspot]('http://localhost/cms') instance.

 ## Via JS Classes

 Edit the following file:
 `brightspot/example/cors_configuration/CorsConfigurationEndpoint.ts`

-1. Remove the commented out code on line 63.
+1. Uncomment the code on line 65.
 2. Save the file.
-3. Upload files once again: `npx brightspot types upload src` from the brightspot directory.
+3. Upload types again: `npx brightspot types upload src` from the brightspot/src directory.
+4. Open the local [Brightspot]('http://localhost/cms') instance in the web browser.
+5. Via the Navigation menu, click under **Admin**, **APIs**.
+6. Click on **CORS Configuration Endpoint** and save.

 ## Via Brightspot

-1. Open the local [Brightspot]('http://localhost/cms') instance in the browser.
+1. Open the local [Brightspot]('http://localhost/cms') instance in the web browser.
-2. Via the Navigation menu, click under **Admin**, **APIs**.
+2. Via the Navigation menu, click under **Admin** &rarr; **APIs**.
 3. Click on **CORS Configuration Endpoint**.

-At this stage, there is a form presented to you.
+At this stage, you see a form.
 Under **Cors Configuration** there is a dropdown with two options:

 1. **Set:**, which is selected by default.
 2. **None**.

+Add 'localhost' to the **Allowed Origins** list.
+Then click save.

-You could change this selection to **None** but then you would not be able to fix these issues via Brightspot.
+> **Note**: You could change this selection to **None** but then you would not be able to fix these issues via Brightspot.
 This setting is intended when your application and server are hosted on the same domain and so will not run into CORS errors.

-Under **Allowed Origins** lets add 'localhost' to the list.
-Then save.

 ## Going back to the front end

-Start up your front-end again or refresh if it is still running.
+Start up your front-end application or refresh if it is still running.

 We now hit a different error in the developer console: